 Caños de Meca is well off the beaten track and has to be reached by either taking the A-2230 country road off the N-340 coast road just north of Vejer de la Frontera or by taking the minor coast A-2233 road through the pine forest north from Barbate.
 The latter afords a more spectacular arrival.

 Its almost impossible to escape from the occasional block of flats, but thankfully, there's little modern development.
 There are campsites in the area featuring chalet-style bungalows ideal for families.
 Car parking is complicated in the summer so special arrangement have been made for a car park in the pines at the easter end of the village.

 The 'El Pirata' restaurant overlooks the beach and offers excellent seafood dishes especially at lunch time.
 Opposite La Cabana specializes in Moroccan fare, well worth a visit.
 After the evening meal many visitors descend to the cliff steps to the beach bars (El Pirata recommended) which become discos on hot summer nights.
 The music stops when the last person leaves or just falls asleep on the beach.

 To the north west of the town, is the famous Cape Trafalgar, which protects the town's beaches.
 The lighthouse protects shipping.
-This is probably one of the worlds most famous yet unknown places because it was off this point that The Battle of Trafalgar was fought in 1805. when Admiral Nelson, although greatly outnumbered, attacked and destroyed the combined Frenach and Spanish fleet.
+This is probably one of the worlds most famous yet unknown places because it was off this point that the Battle of Trafalgar was fought in 1805.
+Admiral Nelson, although greatly outnumbered, attacked and destroyed the combined French and Spanish fleet.